vtsatskin/SmartData/contents/index.md

 a computer so that I can save data usage while not requiring consistent wifi access. **Too solution specific?**

+* As a pre-paid user, I want to be able to buy more minutes, data and/or text messages for my account.

 ##### Text, MMS, Voice usage

 * As a cost conscious phone user, I want to know the amount of SMS/MMS messages